By Chere Di Boscio

 Greenpeace has indeed researched this issue and found high levels of cancer-causing phthalates in four garments tested, while nonylphenol ethoxylates (NPEs) were found in 89 garments (63 percent of those tested).
 These chemicals are definitely dumped into our waterways, both during the production process and when we wash them, but whether or not they can seep into our skin from our clothing has yet to be determined.
 The Clean Ribbon Campaign is a charity we’re associated with that will soon be investigating this issue though!
 In the meantime, it certainly won’t hurt you to wear clothing that’s dyed with organic or plant based materials.

 As any distance runner or new mother knows, nipples are sensitive little things.
 Even a tiny bit of friction can lead to cracks and sensitivity, and a hungry baby can lead to skin issues you never imagined possible.
 These are seriously delicate glands and when they’re damaged, whatever you put on them will enter your bloodstream, so it’s vital to use an all natural, deeply hydrating product to deal with any nipple issues – and yet it’s shocking to see that many women smear petroleum-based byproducts in this area!
-Just say NO to that and use a 100% natural product like one of these below (or even just butter or olive oil!)
+Just say NO to that and use a 100% natural product like Motherlove, below – or even just butter or olive oil!

-Some women experience saggy breasts, which is linked to the skin stretching.
-If you haven’t helped the production of collagen or it is naturally lower, you will find that the skin’s elasticity is poor.
-When the skin stretches, it should bounce back like an elastic band, but if it’s been stretched too far, it won’t return to the old shape and will remain saggy.
-You can help to tone up and repair some of the skin with a breast firming cream – but again, as this is a delicate area with thin skin, full of lymph glands, a natural cream is best.
+Some women experience saggy breasts, which is due to the skin stretching and collagen levels lowering over time.
+You can help to tone up and repair some of the skin with a breast firming cream – but again, as this is a delicate area with thin skin, full of lymph glands, an all natural cream, like this one by Dr Organic, is best.
 Alternatively, French women swear by blasting their breasts with cold water at the end of a shower.
 It’s worth a try!

 5. Rethink Breast Implants

-Our writer Candice Litchfield learned the hard way that not all breast implants are considered safe – her PIP implants leaked, and she suspects that’s why she ended up with breast cancer.
-Indeed, putting anything foreign in such a delicate area is totally risky, even soya (GMO) or silicone.
+Hundreds of European women recently learned the hard way that not all breast implants are considered safe – their PIP implants leaked, and they ended up with serious health issues.
+Indeed, putting anything foreign in such a delicate area is totally risky, even soya (which is particularly potentially harmful since it’s a genetically modified crop) or silicone.
 In fact, silicone can cause all kinds of toxicity problems that can lead to all kinds of illnesses from Reynaud’s Syndrome to cancer, according to doctor Susan Kolb.

 6. Be Careful With Underarm Deodorants